angel-ibm/stro/README.md

 - Assisted disease diagnosis and alike in life sciences
 - ...and many more, such as in agriculture, surveillance, and beyond.

 For this demo, the use case we will present is of monumental importance.
 Indeed, the threat it addesses could compromise the very existence of humanity: the detection of asteroids or near-Earth objects with potentially devastating consequances if a collision might occur.

 Don't think about science fiction now, this is no kidding at all.
 In fact,  significant resources have been, and continue to be, invested in identifying potentially hazardous objects in space.
-Projects like the [NEO Surveyor ](https://science.nasa.gov/mission/neo-surveyor/), the [Space Mision DART](https://science.nasa.gov/mission/dart/) , and the [Flyeye project](https://www.esa.int/ESA_Multimedia/Images/2016/10/Flyeye_telescope) are dedicated to detecting these threats and protecting the Eartht from potential risks.
+Projects like the [NEO Surveyor](https://science.nasa.gov/mission/neo-surveyor/), the [Space Mision DART](https://science.nasa.gov/mission/dart/) , and the [Flyeye project](https://www.esa.int/ESA_Multimedia/Images/2016/10/Flyeye_telescope) are dedicated to detecting these threats and protecting the Eartht from potential risks.

 <!-- Row 0 -->
 <div style="font-family: 'IBM Plex Sans';">